TYPO3-Documentation/TYPO3CMS-Reference-TSconfig/Documentation/PageTsconfig/Rte.rst

 Summary:

-*   Setting the preset via page TSconfig *for a specific field* overrides all else
+*   Setting the preset via page TSconfig *for a specific field* overrides all, else
 *   TCA richtextConfiguration (for a specific field) overrides the page TSconfig default preset (:typoscript:`RTE.default.preset`)